uoftcprg/pokerkit/docs/simulation.rst

 Pre-Defined Games
 ^^^^^^^^^^^^^^^^^

 PokerKit offers virtually unlimited poker variants to be played.
-However, defining poker variants can be quite an overwhelming task for a new user.
-Therefore, PokerKit offers pre-defined poker variants where the user can just supply arguments such as antes, blinds, starting stacks, et cetera, which are as follows:
+However, defining poker variants can be quite an overwhelming task for a new user due the sheer number and complexities of the state parameters.
+Therefore, PokerKit offers pre-defined poker variants where the user can just supply a more intuitive subset of arguments such as antes, blinds, starting stacks, et cetera, which are as follows:

 ============================================================ ========================================================================
 Variant                                                      Class